LIT-Protocol/docs/docs/intro/what-is-lit-protocol.md

 # What is Lit Protocol

 Lit Protocol is distributed cryptography for encryption, compute, and programmable signing.
-As  a generalizable key management layer, Lit provides developers with a comprehensive toolkit for managing sovereign identities on the open Web.
+As a generalizable key management layer, Lit provides developers with a comprehensive toolkit for managing sovereign identities on the open web.

 ## Core Functionality

 Lit Protocol provides developers with two core services:

-1. Encryption and Access Control: Lit enables the client-side encryption and decryption of data by harnessing on or off-chain conditions, without relying on a centralized key custodian.
-Use Lit to securely store data on the open Web by getting started with [encryption and access control](access-control/intro).
+1. **Encryption and Access Control** : Lit enables the client-side encryption and decryption of data by utilizing on or off-chain conditions, without relying on a centralized key custodian.
+Get started with [encryption and access control](../sdk/access-control/intro.md).

-2. Programmable Signing: Lit can be used to program complex [signing automations](https://spark.litprotocol.com/automated-portfolio-rebalancing-uniswap/) or provide [seamless wallet onboarding](https://www.youtube.com/watch?v=HeD3RdqAvVM&t=2s) experiences using [Programmable Key Pairs](pkp/intro) (PKPs) and [Lit Actions](lit-actions/intro).
+2. **Programmable Signing** : Lit can be used to program complex [signing automations](https://spark.litprotocol.com/automated-portfolio-rebalancing-uniswap/) or provide [seamless wallet onboarding](https://www.youtube.com/watch?v=HeD3RdqAvVM&t=2s) experiences using Programmable Key Pairs (PKPs) and Lit Actions.
 PKPs are MPC wallets generated and distributed across the Lit network, while Lit Actions are JavaScript functions dictating when, why, and what a PKP wallet will sign.
-Get started with [PKPs and Lit Actions](resources/pkps-and-actions).
+Get started with [PKPs and Lit Actions](../sdk/wallets/intro.md).

 ## Use Cases